RickOwri/encode-club-solidity-expert-bootcamp/README.md

+author : the extropy x encode-club program, rickowri

 # encode-club-solidity-expert-bootcamp
-Concept and exercices on solidity from the extropy x encode-club program
+Concept and exercices on solidity